MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-a-Custom-Input-Box.md

 ---
-ms.date:  06/05/2017
-keywords:  powershell,cmdlet
+description: This article shows how to create a custom input box by using the .NET Framework form-building features in Windows PowerShell. ms.date: 06/05/2017
 title: Creating a Custom Input Box
-description: This article shows how to create a custom input box by using the .NET Framework form-building features in Windows PowerShell.
 ---
 # Creating a Custom Input Box